Ottawa argues one province’s failure to bring in a carbon tax will harm others

 The federal government had asked all provinces to put a minimum price on carbon emissions of $20 a tonne by Jan.
 1.

-Last week, Prime Minister Justin Trudeau detailed a plan to charge a carbon tax in Saskatchewan, Manitoba, Ontario and New Brunswick — the four provinces refusing to comply.
+Last week, Prime Minister Justin Trudeau detailed a plan to charge a carbon tax in Saskatchewan, Manitoba, Ontario and New Brunswick — the four provinces that have refused to comply.

-Ottawa plans to rebate the carbon tax money to residents in those provinces.
+Ottawa plans to rebate the carbon tax money to residents of those provinces.
 It’s estimated the average household payment in Saskatchewan will be $598.

 On Tuesday, Saskatchewan introduced its own climate change law, which would amend current legislation.